Whenever you visit a crowded tourist destination, or a little quiet town, and spot a great street art, go make a pic and share it with your friends.

 Bookstore mural.
 Created on a side wall of Circle City Books and Music in Pittsboro. ⇢ Photo credits.

 Wall of books.
 A 10-meter wall made of ceramic books, Amsterdam. ⇢ Photo credits.

 Larchmere mural.
 The mural graces the east wall of Loganberry Books bookstore, located in Shaker Heights, Ohio.
 Created by artist Gene Epstein, the painting reflects the neighborhood’s people and history. ⇢ More info.

 La bibliotèque de la cité.
 A beautiful fresco-style mural on the façade of the Lyon Municipal Library, France. ⇢ More info.

 School bookshelf.
 This huge bookshelf was painted in a school yard in Tyumen, by Russian art group Color of the City. ⇢ Credits and more info.

 Heart, culture and pedagogy.
 An amazing mural located in the College of the Sacred Heart of Sherbrooke, Quebec, Canada, on a wall of Éva-Senécal library.

 Created by artists from M.U.R.I.R.S. and influenced by master painters of trompe-l’œil, it is a metaphor of the local literary universe, with more than 100 authors represented. ⇢ Credits and more info.

-Library Mural.
-Created on seven walls of Ustroń Public Library, Poland, and taking over 500 square meters, the mural shows the interiors of the Trinity College Library in Dublin. ⇢ More info.
+Library mural.
+Created on seven walls of Ustroń Public Library, Poland, and taking over 500 square meters, the mural shows the interiors of the Trinity College Library in Dublin. ⇢ Credits and more info.